Kharacternyk/pacwall/README.rst

             - a value of format #RRGGBB
             - a value of format #RRGGBBAA

+            ROOT is the package that will be put in the center of the graph.
             RANKSEP is the distance in **inches** between the concentric circles.
             GSIZE is deprecated, you probably want to set RANKSEP instead.
             OUTPUT is the relative to CWD path of the generated image.